 Serving the Sault & Algoma since 1913. #WeLiveHere

-To be a strong regional chain of hardware and building supply stores in Northern Ontario.
+To be a well-respected regional chain of hardware and building supply stores in Northern Ontario.

 To operate the most helpful hardware and building supply stores around and be cornerstones of the communities we serve.